 The story of Avalokiteshvara

 Avalokiteshvara was the earnest soul who thru lifetimes beyond number had meditated to achieve nirvana.
-Now he was reincarnated as a lovely young boy, gentle, sweet, attractive—usually shown barechested sitting on a rock in a garden by a stream—kind and lovable who was loved by everyone.
+Now he was reincarnated as a lovely young boy, gentle, sweet, attractive—usually shown barechested sitting on a rock in a garden by a stream—kind and lovable, and loved by everyone.

 As he was about to achieve nirvana and pass beyond all possibility of rebirth, he heard a groan go up.
 He came out of his meditation to ask what’s that?

 All nature answers: We are happy for you that you are about to achieve your goal of lifetime upon lifetime.
 But life is hard.
 And we all love you so.
 Your presence is what’s given us the strength to go on.
-And so we’re happy for you, but we groan for ourselves.
+And so we’re happy for you.
+It for ourselves that we groan.

 Well, then I won’t go.
 I’ll stay in the round of creation and reincarnation until all sentient beings achieve nirvana.
 Indeed, I’ll renounce enlightenment till all are enlightened.
 Better than one should suffer than that all.

-And Avalokiteshvara himself realized that everything is empty; there’s no basis for distinguishing being samsara and nirvana.
+And Avalokiteshvara himself realized that everything is empty; there’s no basis for distinguishing between samsara and nirvana, between time and eternity.